By Haley Strand

 - Bugs don’t bother you; in fact, you welcome them

 - You have a river-related tattoo

 - You constantly ask yourself if it’s warm enough to sleep under the stars

-- Your sleeping bag sounds more appealing than your bed
+- Your sleeping pad sounds more appealing than your bed

-- You prefer dinners on the grill over a five-star restaurant
+- You prefer dutch oven dinners over a five-star restaurant

 - You have a dog named “River”